ViniciusMeyer/pdp2020/README.md

 Here, you will find all used codes and results from the submitted paper.</br>

-Vinıcius Meyer, Dionatra F. Kirchoff, Matheus L. da Silva and C ́esar A. F. De Rosed Polytechnic School, Pontifical Catholic University of Rio Grande do Sul (PUCRS)- Porto Alegre, Brazil
+Vinıcius Meyer, Dionatra F. Kirchoff, Matheus L. da Silva and C ́esar A. F. De Rose

+Polytechnic School, Pontifical Catholic University of Rio Grande do Sul (PUCRS)- Porto Alegre, Brazil

 Reference: to appear